AutomatedProcessImprovement/pix-portal/frontend/kronos-web-ui/README.md

 bun dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `app/page.tsx`.
-The page auto-updates as you edit the file.
+Open [http://localhost:3000/kronos/results/:jobId](http://localhost:3000/kronos/results/:jobId) with your browser to see the result.
+Use the `jobId` of a job (processing request) that has been submitted to the PIX Portal.
+This `jobId` is also part of the table name in the Kronos database.
+The table must already exist in the database.

-This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.
+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Google fonts.

 ## Learn More